 In order to discuss minimum specifications certain some assumptions have to be made.
 While recognizing that individual circumstances will vary for the purposes of this document, lens FOV is 25 degrees, patient to imager distance 3-8 feet (as needed to allow the region of interest to fill approximately 75% of the image) and lens quality is satisfactory to the vast majority of observers.

 - Emissivity set to 0.98 (human skin).

-- Camera detector spectral bandwidth: 8 to 14 microns (micrometers).
+- Image detector spectral bandwidth: typically, 8 to 14 microns (micrometers).